huangkuns/wireframe/README.md

 - Download the training data.
     - Download imgs from [OneDrive](https://1drv.ms/u/s!AqQBtmo8Qg_9g37TnqyD9GD3UQwW), put it in __data/__, `unzip v1.1.zip`.
     - Download annotation from [OneDrive](https://1drv.ms/u/s!AqQBtmo8Qg_9g3_etkaVndKnqTdm), put it in __data/__, `unzip pointlines.zip`.
-    - Download mat-files for wireframe evaluation from [OneDrive](https://1drv.ms/u/s!AqQBtmo8Qg_9txsENm9ibTKfxAlI), put it in __evaluation/wireframe/__, `unzip linemats.zip`.
+    - Download mat-files for wireframe evaluation from [OneDrive](https://1drv.ms/u/s!AqQBtmo8Qg_9txsENm9ibTKfxAlI), put it in __evaluation/wireframe/__, `unzip linemat.zip`.

 - Data Structure
   Each .pkl file contains the annotated wireframe of an image, and it consists of the following variables:

     -- imagename: 	the name of the image
     -- img:         the image data
     -- points:      the set of points in the wireframe, each point is represented by its (x,y)-coordinates in the image -- lines:       the set of lines in the wireframe, each line is represented by the indices of its two end-points

     -- pointlines:
     -- pointlines_index:
     -- junction:
     -- theta:
     -- theta_lineIndex:

 - visualizing the wireframe

 After loading the .pkl file, you can run something like the following in Python to visualize the wireframe:
-    ```
+    ```python
     for idx, (i, j) in enumerate(lines, start=0):
         x1, y1 = points[i]
         x2, y2 = points[j]